 In addition to the wide scope of entrepreneurs, the book covers product launches all the way to whether the business should grow once it is successful.
 This was a very welcome variety to read.

-$100 Startup Review: Bad Parts
+$100 Startup Review: The Parts I Disliked

 I enjoyed the wide variety of content, but with that comes a lack of depth.
 In many of the great stories, we didn’t get to explore as deeply as I would have liked.
-There was an excellent chunk of the book dedicated to insights from Brian Clark of CopyBlogger and StudioPress.
+There was an excellent chunk of the book dedicated to insights from Brian Clark of CopyBlogger and Unemployable.
 If you have read this blog at all recently, then you know I’m a huge fan of Brian Clark.

-The only other complaint that I have is that the book mentions so many entrepreneurs by name, that it’s hard to remember which entrepreneur does what 6 chapters later.
+The only other complaint I have is that the book mentions so many entrepreneurs by name, that it’s hard to remember which entrepreneur does what 6 chapters later.
 So, throughout the book, Chris will mention an entrepreneur by name, and the chapter they’re mentioned in, but you really don’t know which business they are in without going back and referencing.

 I know I’m being a bit picky here, but I try to be unbiased in my book reviews.